Suburb overview

 5040

-Official Australia Post postcode for Novar Gardens.
+Postcode for Novar Gardens, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Australia Post Postcode Finder →